Unrealistic Project Requests & How To Handle Them

 Thanks again and hope you have a great weekend!

-I decided not to respond after that.
-If a company is used to doing their photography business this way, I consider it a red flag and move on.
-But, just know when you respond professionally to these types of requests, it will catch people’s attention… and you never know when it just might spark a change.
+Anyway, when you respond professionally to these types of requests, it will catch people’s attention and you never know when it just might spark a change.

 How do you handle unrealistic project requests?
 Share in the comments below.

-This post may contain affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra cost to you.
-I only promote products that I actually use and support.
+This post may contain affiliate links which means if you click or make a purchase through my site, I might make a small commission (at no extra cost to you).
+I only promote products and equipment that I actually use for my photography business.
+Your support helps me continue to produce educational content about photography.
+Thank you!

 All images ©Regan Baroni 2021.